Home » Raising Alpacas » What to Know About Alpaca Shearing

 Bags and Shots Ready to Go

-In addition to that above list, I also tried and make sure we had a buddy system in place.
-Heartthrob and Onyx are best buddies, so I asked that they go right after each other.
+In addition to that above list, I also tried and make sure we had a buddy system in place for younger alpacas or new arrivals.
+Heartthrob and Onyx are best friends, so I asked that they go right after each other.
 The same was true for Bean and Zula.
 That way they could stay with their buddy as they waited and then be with their buddy right after shearing was finished.
+In older, well established herds this wouldn’t be needed.

 Shearing Waiting Area